Groups and Programs: Leadership Greater Little Rock

 Leadership Greater Little Rock (LGLR) is a nine-month community leadership program committed to enhancing and connecting leaders from businesses, nonprofits and government.
 This unique program has empowered participants with a comprehensive understanding of our region’s challenges and opportunities.
 Each month (October – June), the class meets at a different central Arkansas location to explore topics through expert speakers, panelists, tours and group presentations.
 The curriculum may vary slightly from year to year, but a typical year’s sessions are as follows:

 Class Announcement/Reception, Orientation/Retreat, ExCEL Leadership Challenge Course (Ropes), History, Education, Community/Neighborhoods, Economic Development, Government & Politics, Military, Criminal Justice and Public Safety, Health Care, Quality of Life, Graduation.
 Generally, the sessions are scheduled for the 3rd Thursday of the month.
 The exceptions to this rule are in December, due to the holidays, and March and June because we meet twice during those months.

 With very strict attendance guidelines, class members are allowed to miss no more than 16 hours (each session is considered 8 hours).
 Additionally, the 2-day retreat, typically held the first weekend of October, is mandatory for participation in the class.

 INTERESTED IN APPLYING FOR LGLR?

 Applications are accepted March through June.
-Applicants are interviewed and selections are made in late August.
-The application period for Class XXXVI is now open; click the link below to apply online.
-You will need to download and complete this Participant Commitment Form and this Employer Commitment Form.
+To maintain social distancing, applicants will be interviewed via Zoom and selections are made in late August.
+The application period for Class XXXVI is now closed.

 Want to learn more about Leadership Greater Little Rock?
 Contact Melinda Moody, LGLR Executive Director, at 501.377.6012.